 The Madonie Park is protected land, with stringent rules in place to safeguard its greenery and wildlife.
 Local flora and fauna of note include the distinctive Madonie Fir tree, roe deer, and wild boar.
 Hikers and bikers will delight in the range of treks and pathways on offer right on their doorstep, while more adventurous types may want to try their hand at kite-surfing, paragliding or even (in the winter months) skiing!

-Although there is much work to be done here, Villa Vaccaro is connected to utilities supply (water, electricty, telecoms), which is not to be taken as a given in Sicily.
+Although there is much work to be done here, Villa Vaccaro is connected to utilities supply (water, electricty, telecoms and sewage), which is not to be taken as a given in Sicily.